sharpSteff/sharpSteff.github.io/src/content/posts/avalondock-v5.md

 ### First-Class MVVM Support

-The DI integration above also drives the MVVM story. `IDockLayoutService` auto-builds the dock layout tree from all registered `IToolbox` instances, and your ViewModel exposes it as a single bindable property:
+The DI integration above also drives the MVVM story.
+`IDockLayoutService` auto-builds the dock layout tree from all registered `IToolbox` instances, and your ViewModel exposes it as a single bindable property.
+`IDockLayoutService` has on top operations to open or close documents right in the ViewModel.
+No more Code-Behind slop:

 ```csharp
 public class MainViewModel